 The task's starting argument is contained in argument.
 This argument can be a single value or an index into an array of parameter blocks.
+The type of this numeric argument is an unsigned integer type with the property that any valid pointer to void can be converted to this type and then converted back to a pointer to void.
+The result will compare equal to the original pointer.
 This new argument may be used to distinguish between the initial rtems.task\start of the task and any ensuing calls to rtems.task\restart of the task.
 This can be beneficial in deleting a task.
 Instead of deleting a task using the rtems.task\delete directive, a task can delete another task by restarting that task, and allowing that task to release resources back to RTEMS and then delete itself.